cisco-gve/epnm_alarm_report/README.md

 **EPNM Alarms Application**

 This application uses the Evolved Programmable Network Manager (EPNM) Rest API to query unresolved alarm information within the network.
 These alarm queries can be grouped by location defined groups, or can be specific to an individual device.
-The application will present the user with an alarm report in the browser, and the user can download the report to a .txt for future review.
+The application will present the user with an alarm report in the browser, and the user can download the report to a .csv for future review.

 The HTML user interface works better in Chrome and Firefox.